Tortelloni Pasta: A Complete Guide to This Iconic Filled Pasta

 Pesto

-Lightly loosen the pesto with the reserved pasta water and coat the cooked tortelloni for a quick weeknight meal.
+Lightly loosen the pesto with the reserved pasta water, then coat the cooked Tortelloni for a quick weeknight meal.

 Tortelloni Bake